sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

 * Install the ruby plug-in *ruby-build*
 * Install ruby
 * Setup the rails runtime environment
-* Install bundler
 * Install git
-* Pull Secondhand from github
+* Clone Secondhand from github
 * Install rails with bundler
 * Verify the installation